Flotchet/real-estate-price-prediction/README.md

 ## Train the models

 * Prepare the data
-* separate the datset into provinces - region - country
+* Separate the datset into provinces - region - country
-* adapt each dataset depending on the model
+* Adapt each dataset depending on the model
 * Train the models

 | Model                                                       | Average Prceision in %                      |